ekatef/COVID-19_plus_Russia/README.md

 * ~~Auto-generate timeseries~~
 * Daily update CSSE with Russian state information
 * Find data on Russian regions for pre- 25.03.2020 period.
+* Change pre-02.06.2020 names of regions to match the upstream ones.

 ### Log

+#### 02.06.2020

+* Found details on russian regions in the upstream.
+Looks like they started to track them as well.

 #### 03.05.2020